Kenobichek/Parallel-Computing-Course/README.md

 * Do some testing and calculate the number of threads created and the average time a thread spends in the waiting state.
 Determine the maximum and minimum time until the queue is filled, and the number of rejected tasks.

+lab3

+* Execute tasks without using threads.
+Measure the execution time task.

+* Execute the task according to the option using blocking primitives synchronization.
+Measure the time of the task, as well as the amount of time that is spent waiting for primitives to be unlocked.

+* Perform the task according to the option using atomic variables and CAS operations.
+Measure the time of the task.